One new Covid case in Northland; 14 active cases

 Northland has recorded one new Covid case in the 24-hours to midnight last night.

-The district health board announced the case is a household contact of a known case but did not disclose the location.
+The Northland District Health Board announced the case is a household contact of a known case but did not disclose the location.

-There are currently 14 active cases in Northland and no one hospitalised with the virus.
+There were 105 new community cases of Covid-19 reported by the Ministry of Health elsewhere in the country.

+Today's new community cases - which include 15 cases of Omicron and the remainder Delta - are in Auckland, Waikato, Tairawhiti, Bay of Plenty, Lakes, Hawke's Bay, MidCentral, Nelson Tasman and Canterbury.

 Overall, 110 cases have been released from isolation in the region from a total of 124 confirmed cases.